alexwkleung/Nordrise/README.md

 Code name: Nordrise.

-This demo is a bit more rigid and slightly fine-tuned compared to my previous demo [Moonrise](https://github.com/alexwkleung/Moonrise).
+This demo is a bit more rigid and fine-tuned compared to my previous demo [Moonrise](https://github.com/alexwkleung/Moonrise).
 However there are some differences between them.

 1) Uses TypeScript React + Vite instead of Electron + TypeScript.
 Since it's web-based, you don't need to install anything to try it out.